wanghaisheng/responsive-landing-page-starter/content/blog/en/send-and-receive-sms-messages-with-firebase-functions-one-dev-minute.md

 Wait for your project to be created.

-Select the Firebase billing plan, in this case it is the pay as you go.
+Select the Firebase billing plan, in this case, it is the pay as you go.

 In the Command line, install the Firebase tools.